ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 work (See L328).

 ## Minor issues

+> In lib.py, I am a bit puzzled about the way how the function "run_with_cache" is defined.
+Why can't
+> the run function be decorated with `@mem.cache` as for the other functions?

+Functions that are to be used with joblib's Parallel/delayed mechanism cannot use the `@mem.cache` decorator directly (this is a known limitation of joblib and has to do with the inability of Python's pickle mechanism to pickle two functions that have the same name).
+We have now added a more detailed comment about this to the first time in `lib.py` where this occurs (the definition of `calc_group_evolution_cached`) and refer back to this comment for the other functions such as `run_with_cache`.

+> Could the authors elaborate on the definition of V0 in line 81.
+It does not seem to be included in
+> Table 1 or the main text.

+V0 is the membrane potential displacement due to a constant input current.
+It is included in equation 1 and mentioned in the surrounding text, but its value was never mentioned.
+We now include it in Table 1.

 > The description for implementing the nonlinear networks could be rewritten to match closer the
 > mathematical definitions.
 Start with describing the use of the clipping